16 February 2015 – Global Marketing News

 Twitter’s senior product director explained how the move will benefit advertisers, saying: “For the thousands of brands already advertising on Twitter, these new partnerships open a significant opportunity to extend the reach of their message to a larger audience.”

 It is so far unclear how Twitter will split the ad revenue with Flipboard and Yahoo Japan, with the companies saying that the final details still need to be finalised.

 The plans come amidst concern about Twitter’s slowing user growth rate.
 Twitter hopes that the new initiative will allow them to make more money from advertising without having to attract more users to the platform.

-Twitter is the world’s most popular micro-blogging website, making it an important place for your business to have a presence.
-The ability to setup a promoted-only tweet ensures that your tweets are shown to the people in your defined target audience (not directly your followers like an organic tweet).
+Twitter is the world's most popular micro-blogging website, making it an important place for your business to have a presence.
+The ability to set up a promoted-only tweet ensures that your tweets are shown to the people in your defined target audience (not directly your followers like an organic tweet).
 Twitter allows promoted tweets to incorporate website cards.
-A website card is designed to enhance your ads by including text, image and a call to action button.
+A website card is designed to enhance your ads by including text, image and a call-to-action button.

 Micromax most popular smartphone manufacturer in India

 The Indian company Micromax has overtaken Samsung as the country’s most popular smartphone maker, as reported by Reuters.